ProFormA/proformaxml/Whitepaper_Task.md

     </tns:submission-restrictions>
 ```

-- "required" the archive must contain a file with specified "path" (rooted at the archive root) and optional "mime-type-regexp".
+- <b>required</b> the archive must contain a file with specified "path" (rooted at the archive root) and optional "mime-type-regexp".
 Otherwise the submission should be rejected.
-- "optional" the archive may contain a file with specified attributes
+- <b>optional</b> the archive may contain a file with specified attributes

 #### File restriction